aziascreations/C99-Utility-Libraries/definitions.md

 If defined, the test targets will be added as CTest tests.<br>
 CTest will also be included in CMake.

+### Build with no default lib
+**Definition:** `NP_GOODIES_BUILD_WIN32_NODEFAULTLIB`

+If defined, the `/NODEFAULTLIB` option will be enabled for Windows targets using the MSVC toolchain.

+This should be used to removed UCRT dependencies and only use MSVCRT and standard libraries.<br>
+The intent behind this feature is to enable support for older Windows platforms.

+⚠️ This feature is still being worked on and isn't implemented, finished or tested.

 ## Library Exports Toggles
 The export toggles work as a hierarchical list of priority, which means that the more important a